setms/book/docs/requirements/digest/elicitation.md

 In usage-centric requirements elicitation, we capture user requirements in use cases.
 A **use case** describes a sequence of interactions between a system and an actor that results in value for the actor.
-An **actor** is person or external system that interacts with the system.
+An **actor** is a person or external system that interacts with the system.

 A use case consists of one or more scenarios.
 The **main success scenario** describes the happy path of the interaction.